iamismaill/100Days-challange-on-Datascience/README.md

 The main goal of my challenge is to learn , relearn , share and implemeny Data science concepts from begginer to advanced.

-Follow me :-
-Follow my website :- where i will publish my articles  https://medium.com/@abdihakinmohamuud
+Thanks to my proffessor ... who gave me the space that i can develop my inner inspiration Follow me for  my website :- where i will publish my articles  https://medium.com/@abdihakinmohamuud